etcd-io/website/content/en/docs/v3.6/op-guide/configuration.md

 --max-wals '5'
   Maximum number of wal files to retain (0 is unlimited).
 --quota-backend-bytes '0'
-  Raise alarms when backend size exceeds the given quota (0 defaults to low space quota).
+  Raise alarms when backend size exceeds the given quota (0 defaults to low space quota, which is 2GiB).
 --backend-bbolt-freelist-type 'map'
   BackendFreelistType specifies the type of freelist that boltdb backend uses(array and map are supported types).
 --backend-batch-interval ''